Published On: Mar 13 2013 12:41:58 AM CDTUpdated On: Mar 18 2016 01:00:00 AM CDT

-2011: Warren Christopher, who served as the 63rd secretary of state during President Bill Clinton's first term, dies from complications of kidney and bladder cancer at the age of 85 in Los Angeles, Calif.
+2011: Warren Christopher, who served as the 63rd secretary of state during President Bill Clinton's first term, dies from complications of kidney and bladder cancer at the age of 85 in Los Angeles, California.
 He also served as deputy attorney general in President Lyndon Johnson's administration, and as deputy secretary of state in President Jimmy Carter's administration.
 He was also sent to supervise the contested Florida recount for Vice President Al Gore in the 2000 U.S. presidential election.

-2010: Actor Fess Parker, best known for his portrayals of Davy Crockett in the Walt Disney 1955–1956 TV miniseries and as TV's Daniel Boone from 1964 to 1970, dies of natural causes at the age of 85 in Santa Ynez, Calif.
+2010: Actor Fess Parker, best known for his portrayals of Davy Crockett in the Walt Disney 1955–1956 TV miniseries and as TV's Daniel Boone from 1964 to 1970, dies of natural causes at the age of 85 in Santa Ynez, California.

 2009: British actress Natasha Richardson dies of an epidural hematoma at the age of 45 two days after suffering a head injury when she fell during a skiing lesson in Quebec, Canada.
 Richardson, the daughter of actress Vanessa Redgrave and the sister of actress Joely Richardson, had been married to actor Liam Neeson since 1994.
 She was best known for her roles in movies like "Nell," "The Parent Trap" and "Maid in Manhattan."